-Autistic individuals are arguably more likely to be interviewed as a victim/witness or suspect, yet they also experience specific episodic memory difficulties coupled with core social communication impairments.
-Given that language and communication are the currency of police interviews in order to elicit detailed memory of an event, it is unsurprising that a recently accumulating body of research finds that autistic witnesses often recall less information and/or less accurately when interviewed under current best evidence models such as the Cognitive Interview and 'report all' free recall.
+Autistic individuals are more likely to be interviewed as a victim/witness or suspect, yet they also experience specific episodic memory difficulties coupled with core social communication impairments.
+Given that language and communication are the currency of police interviews in order to elicit detailed memory of an event, it is unsurprising that a recently accumulating body of research finds that autistic witnesses often recall less information and/or less accurately when interviewed under current best evidence models such as the Cognitive Interview and 'report all' open-ended free recall.
 The aim of this project is to develop and test alternative models of interviewing that support the specific memory and social communication difficulties of autistic witnesses within a legally appropriate framework.